enigmatt/new2web3/web/README.md

 npm start
 ```

-The browser window with `localhost:3000` should open
+A browser window with `localhost:3000` should open automatically.

 ## About DeadManDAO and New2Web3
 This project was created to meet the requirements of a GitCoin Schelling Point Hackathon challenge:
 https://gitcoin.co/issue/fluencelabs/gitcoin-schelling-point-hackathon/1/100027508

+####A big thanks for the Schelling Point folks and GitCoin for making this possible!